plemarquand/trace-expression/README.md

 ## Installation

-Copy trace-expression.swf from /bin in to ~Library/ApplicationSupport/FDT/swfPlugins.
+Copy trace-expression.swf from /bin in to ~Library/ApplicationSupport/FDT/swfPlugins on Mac, or .
 If the folder doesn't exist, create it and copy trace-expression.swf in to it.
 In Preferences > FDT > Swf Plugins trace-expression should be enabled in the list.
 You can toggle it's avaliability from here.

+## TODOs

+The formatting of the trace can be inconsistent, and while it will output valid code it sometimes looks a bit claustrophobic.